 See, by placing a ball of meat on a hot, un-oiled griddle and smashing it down firmly into a flat, thin disk, you greatly increase the contact points between the meat and the griddle, which in turn increases the Maillard reaction.
-That's the series of chemical reactions that creates the rich brown crust that makes our steaks and burgers taste so freaking good.
+That's the series of chemical reactions that create the rich brown crust that makes our steaks and burgers taste so freaking good.
 Maximum crust = maximum flavor = maximum craving.

-Spoiler alert: the answer is a big fat (or should I say short smashed?) yes.
+Spoiler alert: The answer is a big fat (or should I say "short smashed"?) yes.

 I'm going to let you in on a little secret: I'm a writer by accident and a cook by design.
 In fact, for many years, while I was still living in Boston, I had the goal of returning to the world of restaurant kitchens by opening up my own burger joint.
-I even went as far as to get a partner, do market research, write up a business plan (truly the most mind-numbing experience of my life), check out spaces, design a menu and logo, and get asked in no uncertain terms* by a number of potential investors you want that much money in this economy?!
+I even went so far as to get a partner, do market research, write up a business plan (truly the most mind-numbing experience of my life), check out spaces, design a menu and logo, and get asked in no uncertain terms* by a number of potential investors, You want that much money in this economy?!

-*insofar as it is possible to ask with no uncertainty, that is.
+* Insofar as it is possible to ask with no uncertainty, that is.

-I finally got the chance to live out that dream—and answer the ultra-smashed burger questions—about a year ago when some friends of mine who live in the neighborhood told me they were opening up a new burger joint down the block.
+I finally got the chance to live out that dream—and answer the ultra-smashed-burger questions—about a year ago, when some friends of mine who live in the neighborhood told me they were opening up a new burger joint down the block.
 Struggling to come up with a clear menu concept, they asked if I'd help them out.
 You mean I get to live out my dream of opening up a burger joint and help out my neighborhood, all with no actual financial responsibility?
 I thought to myself.
 Count me in!**

-** For the record, in order to avoid any conflict of interest with my work here, I have no continuing financial stake in the restaurant, and my consulting and training payments were directly donated to local charities.
+** For the record, in order to avoid any conflict of interest with my work here, I have no continuing financial stake in the restaurant, and my consulting and training payments were donated directly to local charities.

-*** And before you even ask, it was named before that song!
+*** And, before you even ask, it was named before that song!

-It took several months of finagling—finding the right tools for the job, hitting the right heat level, tasting various burger blends, nailing down a repeatable procedure—but in the end it was a success.
+It took several months of finagling—finding the right tools for the job, hitting the right heat level, tasting various burger blends, nailing down a repeatable procedure—but in the end, it was a success.
 A smashing success, you might say.